 Most of 399’s loyal followers have been up since 5am.
 Waiting.
 They’re bitten, burned, dirty and now equipped with stories that they’ll never be able to erase from their brain.
 But it was all worth it.

 And tomorrow?
 Every last one of them will be back out to do it all over again.

 That’s bear crazy and you can’t help but love it.

-Tags: 399, ghost bear photography, grand teton national park, grizzly bears, national parks, nature, photography, simon jackson, storm chasers, wildlife photography, wyoming
+Tags: 399, canadian nature photographers, canadian wildlife photographers, ghost bear photography, grand teton national park, grizzly bears, national parks, nature, photography, simon jackson, storm chasers, wildlife photography, wyoming